Distrontium ruthenate

 Distrontium ruthenate, also known as strontium ruthenate, is an oxide of strontium and ruthenium with the chemical formula Sr_{2}RuO_{4}.
 It was the first reported perovskite superconductor that did not contain copper.
 Strontium ruthenate is structurally very similar to the high-temperature cuprate superconductors, and in particular, is almost identical to the lanthanum doped superconductor (La, Sr)_{2}CuO_{4}.
 However, the transition temperature for the superconducting phase transition is 0.93 K (about 1.5 K for the best sample), which is much lower than the corresponding value for cuprates.

 Superconductivity

-Superconductivity in SRO was first observed by Yoshiteru Maeno et al. Unlike the cuprate superconductors, SRO displays superconductivity in the absence of doping.
-The superconducting order parameter in SRO exhibits signatures of time-reversal symmetry breaking, and hence, it can be classified as an unconventional superconductor.
+Superconductivity in Sr_{2}RuO_{4} was first observed by Yoshiteru Maeno et al. Unlike the cuprate superconductors, SRO displays superconductivity in the absence of doping.
+It has been suggested that the superconducting order parameter in SRO exhibits signatures of time-reversal symmetry breaking, however this experimental result has not been independently confirmed.
+For several probes which previously showed evidence of time reversal symmetry breaking (NMR/Knight Shift, μSR), the measurements were later demonstrated to contain artifacts which when corrected for point to a singlet order parameter.
+Therefore, currently the majority of experimental results suggests that it is a superconductor with a singlet order parameter but potentially still an unconventional superconductor with a pairing symmetry other than s-wave (for example d-wave).